 We have quite a few ties in this battle, but don’t blame us, as each iPad packs features that can be considered personal preferences depending on the user.
 Do you prefer FaceID or TouchID?
 That is a question, and the answer isn’t the same for everyone.
 Otherwise, beyond the built-in LiDAR camera system, these two tablets offer many of the same features and peripheral compatibility.

 Apple’s iPad Air 4 is the more affordable model, starting at $599 for a 64GB model and increasing to $749 for a 256GB model.
 It is now available for pre-order and will release on October 23.

-The iPad Pro 11 has a higher starting price for its 128GB model at $799.
-It also has the following models available with their respective prices: $899 for 256GB, $1099 for 512GB, and $1299 for 1 TB.
-If you need cellular functioning and data packages for any of the mentioned models, it will cost you an additional $150 for the iPad Pro or $130 for the iPad Air 4.
+The iPad Pro 11’s 128GB model has a higher starting price at $799.
+The following models are also available with their respective prices: $899 for 256GB, $1099 for 512GB, and $1299 for 1 TB.
+If you don’t want to depend on Wi-Fi connections, you can add the option to get data and cellular access to any iPad for an additional cost; data is $130 for the iPad Air 4 and $150 extra for the iPad Pro.

-If you’re sold on the features of the iPad Pro 11, make your purchase.
-However, if you’re seeking the best iPad with an outstanding value, go with the iPad Air 4.
+You might be intrigued by all of the techy aspects of the iPad Pro 11, and if so, you’ll enjoy everything the tablet has to offer.
+However, if you’re interested in getting the best iPad with an outstanding value, go with the iPad Air 4.
 No matter which device you choose, you can receive a discounted price if you stick around for iPad deals on Cyber Monday.